Fibroblast Growth Factor in fighting cancer cells

-The role of Fibroblast Growth Factor or FGF is to communicate with the cell either to repair itself or in this case, for cancer cells to “commit suicide,” as Dr. Magalona puts it.
-Incidentally, FGF is one component of Laminine ingredients: OPT9, which is unique compared to other simple protein supplements.
+The role of Fibroblast Growth Factor or FGF is to communicate with the cell either to repair itself or, in this case, for cancer cells to “commit suicide,” as Dr. Magalona puts it.
+FGF is one component of Laminine ingredients: OPT9, which is unique compared to other simple protein supplements.

 When an abnormal signal occurs, these cancerous cells may continue to multiply.
-If the body is healthy enough, these cells stop from multiplying and eventually shrink, aided by stem cell molecular units and amino acids needed for cell recuperation.
+If the body is healthy enough, these cells stop multiplying and eventually shrink, aided by stem cell molecular units and amino acids needed for cell recuperation.

 The science behind Laminine is the combination of amino acids and FGF.
 It has an important signaling role in the development and progression of the tumor.
 Research shows that it affects cancer cell proliferation, migration, and survival.
-The bottom-line, the FGF presents a significant therapeutic opportunity according to the research.
+The bottom line, the FGF presents a significant therapeutic opportunity, according to the research.